martinplaner/gunarchiver/README.md

 # gunarchiver

-gunarchiver (Go Unarchiver) is a small archive extraction tool.
+gunarchiver (Go Unarchiver) is a minimalistic archive extraction tool with a few simple goals:

+- Single static binary (no external dependencies) with simple user interaction (just double click archive file).
+- Extract all contained file to the same folder as the archive.
+- Create a new folder, if there is more than on top-level file in the archive.
+- Move the archive to the recycle bin after successful extraction.

 # Future Work:

 (not necessarily implemented soon or ever)

-- Extend README ;)
+- Handle symlinks and hardlinks properly (currently not supported)
-- UI for other platforms (Linux, macOS).
-But low priority since other platform already have similar tools that inspired me to develop this one.
+- UI and trash implementation for other platforms (Linux, macOS).
+But low priority since other platform already have similar (better) tools that inspired me to develop this one.
-- Preferences pane for customization.
+- Preferences pane for customization (+ persistent config).
 - i18n (currently hardcoded to english)
-- Move files to trash (optionally?) instead of permanent delete
-- Add Program Icon
+- Add (nicer) application icon

 # License